gueff/myMVC_module_DB/README.md

 }
 ~~~

-- creates the Table "TableFoo"
+- creates the Table `TableFoo`
-- Table has fields "hash", "dateTimeDelivered"
+	- Table has fields `hash`, `dateTimeDelivered` as declared in property `$aFields`
+	- 🛈 The Table fields `id`, `stampChange` and `stampCreate` are added automatically
-- generates a DataType Class "DataType/DTTableFoo.php" in the Module where the TableFoo resides
+- generates a DataType Class `DataType/DTTableFoo.php` in the Module where the TableFoo resides
 - The foreign keys `id_LCPModelTableUserGroupRel` and `id_LCPModelTableLCP` are added by method `setForeignKey()`
-- generates a DataType Class "DataType/DTFooModelDBTableFoo.php" in the Module where the TableFoo resides
+- generates a DataType Class `DataType/DTFooModelDBTableFoo.php` in the Module where the TableFoo resides

 ---